me-cfs/me-cfs.github.io/drafts/misrepresented-fatigue-pem.md

 PEM is a major disease process and mechanism in itself.
 It is what makes ME stand out as a different clinical entity.

 ## The Problems with Diagnosis based on Fatigue
+* non-specific symptoms
+### "Convienient" Psychological Mixups
+It’s far far more common for people to have ME and think they have depression than the other way around.
+According to large 2023 CDC survey >90% of ME cases are undiagnosed.

+Meanwhile over 60-80+% of people who have ME says they were misdiagnosed with depression/burnout/anxiety/FND

 ## Current Situation
 The vast majority of funding ends up going into "fatigue" and not PEM.